KeigoAlexTanaka/node-express-routes-lesson/README.md

 # App setup!!!

-Let's rebuild an app that looks just like what Kate did in her lecture.
+Let's rebuild an app that looks just like the one we built in the morning.

 By the end, we'll have an app that says "Hello World!" and runs on port 3000.